sciencePeptideDeck

 Hyperpigmentation

-• Uncontrolled hypertension or cardiovascular disease
+• Avoid in uncontrolled hypertension or cardiovascular disease

 Frequently Asked Questions